Skip to contents

 #> [1] NA

-For statistical modelling — circular regression, GAMs, peak-time estimates — it’s more convenient to have time as a number. time_of_day() returns either a proportion of the 24-hour day or a decimal hour:
+buzzr::time_of_day() is a very simple convenience function that returns either a proportion of the 24-hour day or a decimal hour:

 times <- as.POSIXct(